mvolkmann/MyUnixEnv/notes/GoNotes.md

 For example, failing to test the empty slice case of the `Max` function reports that none of the code in the `Max` function is covered.

+While example tests are a kind of test, their main purpose is to provide example code for using a package in generated documentation, which is covered next.

 Another form of tests not covered here is benchmark tests.

 For more detail on Go tests, see <https://golang.org/pkg/testing/>.